kyma-project/kyma/components/iam-kubeconfig-service/README.md

 ## Installation

-For installation use dedicated Helm chart
+For installation use the dedicated [Helm chart](../resources/core/charts/iam-kubeconfig-service).

 ## Usage